GoogleCloudPlatform/datacatalog-connectors-rdbms/google-datacatalog-rdbms-connector/README.md

 a SQL query and a metadata definition file.

 You can see working examples of implementing SQL Objects in the test sources.
-To enable it you need 3 configurations:
+To enable it you need 3 configuration files:
 1. [ingest_cfg.yaml](tests/google/datacatalog_connectors/rdbms/test_data/sql_objects_ingest_cfg.yaml)
     ```yaml
     sql_objects: